SERVICE LEVEL AGREEMENT

-When a service is no longer available due to causes other than maintenance in a maintenance interval, maintenance in consultation with the client, or misuse by the client.
+Unavailability of the service due to causes other than maintenance within a maintenance window, maintenance in consultation with the client, or faulty equipment utilization by the client themselves.

-This document is the addendum on the framework SLA for the service virtualisation.
+This document is the addendum on the framework SLA for the service Colocation BIT-2.

 3. Service Description

-Incidents are classified into three categories by BIT:
+Incidents are classified into four categories by BIT: